OpenNewsLabs/field-guide-security-training-newsroom/drafts/Chapter02-06-Passwords.md

 **What materials will the instructor need?**

-A projector would help, but isn’t essential.
+A projector would help, but isn't essential.

 **How should the instructor prepare?**